w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="middle" %}

-Images of text are those which are intended to be read as text, but are coded as an image.
+Images of text are those which are intended to be read as text but are coded as an image.
 Complex images are those whose description requires more than a short phrase.
 Show examples of these types of images and explain that coordination among different team members is required to create accessible complex images.
 Explain accessibility requirements that these images have, such as appropriate contrast ratios.

 #### Learning Outcomes for Topic